Although most people now think of swimming as the indoor pool programme, competitive swimming has its roots very much in taking to the water outside.

 Open water races can take place in any large outdoor body of water, such as seas, lakes, rivers, canals and reservoirs.
 It's not just about the swimming either.
 They often have a great social life around them making them a great day or weekend out.
 The distance of each event varies from under 1km to 80km, but at major competitive level the typical distances are 5km, 10km and 25km more ...

-New rules about the use of wetsuits for competitive open water swimming have been introduced from 2017 - take time to check them out.
+In 2017 FINA introduced new rules about the use of wetsuits for competitive open water swimming - take time to check them out.

 KCASA Open Water Manager